Schoop hits 2 HRs, drives in 4 as Twins beat White Sox 8-2

 The AL Central leaders are 30 games over .500 (81-51) for the first time since Sept.
 25, 2010, when they were 92-62.
 Minnesota has won a season-high six straight games on the road.

-Max Kepler, who leads the Twins with 35 homers, was scratched from the lineup because of right knee soreness and third baseman Miguel Sanó left after the sixth inning with right forearm tightness.
+Max Kepler, who leads the Twins with 35 homers, was scratched from the lineup because of right knee soreness and third baseman Miguel Sanó left after the sixth inning with right forearm tightness after being hit by a pitch.

+Minnesota manager Rocco Baldelli said both players are fine and might play in the series finale Thursday afternoon.

 José Abreu and Matt Skole each drove a run for Chicago.